This is a quick post letting people know whether I am still alive.

 “Alright,” he said, “but you still risk believability.”

-He conceded on a few more demands that might prove annoying but were manageable, and then he felt it was time.
+He conceded on a few more demands that might prove annoying but were manageable, and then felt it was time.
 Orlag was a straying, rather than sedentary, type of negotiator.
-He rose and began pacing the room as he made the pitch dear to his misshapen heart.
+He stood and began pacing the room as he made the pitch dear to Orc’s misshapen hearts.

 The writers all looked up at Orlag at the same time.
 Again, he smiled.